Boeing XB-15: Operational history

 The single prototype was assigned to the 2nd Bombardment Group at Langley Field, Virginia.
 Following the 24 January 1939 Chillán earthquake in Chile, the prototype flew a relief mission, carrying medical supplies.
 Commanded by Major Caleb V. Haynes, the aircraft carried 3250 lb of American Red Cross emergency supplies to Santiago, making only two stops along the way, at France Field in the Panama Canal Zone, and at Lima, Peru.
 Haynes was awarded the Distinguished Flying Cross and the Order of the Merit of Chile, and the whole crew earned the MacKay Trophy.

 Haynes piloted the XB-15 again on 10 June 1939 to return home the body of Mexican flier Francisco Sarabia who had died in a crash in the Potomac River.
-After flying back from Mexico City, Haynes and his copilot William D. Old undertook flight tests at Fairfield, Ohio with heavy loads.
+After flying back from Mexico City, Haynes and his copilot William D. Old undertook flight tests at Wright Field with heavy loads.
 The XB-15 lifted a 22046 lb payload to a height of 8228 ft, and 31164 lb to 6561.6 ft, setting two world records for landplanes.
-Haynes was awarded certificates issued by the National Aeronautics Association (NAA) for an international record for "the greatest payload carried to an altitude of 2,000 metres".
+Haynes was awarded certificates issued by the National Aeronautics Association (NAA) for an international record for "the greatest payload carried to an altitude of 2,000 meters".
 The XB-15 was not fast for a bomber but it was the fastest aircraft that could carry so much weight, and for such distances.
-In July 1939 Haynes received certificates from the NAA for an international 5000 km speed record with a 2000 kg payload.
+In July 1939, Haynes received certificates from the NAA for an international 5000 km speed record with a 2000 kg payload.
 The latter performance also established a national closed circuit distance record of 3129.241 mi.

 Flying from Langley, the XB-15 arrived at Albrook Field in Panama on 10 April 1940 and immediately began classified bombing tests of canal lock protections, commanded by Haynes and including Captain Curtis LeMay as navigator and Lieutenant John B. Montgomery as bombardier.
 Of 150 bombs dropped, only three hit the target: a specially made bunker simulating a reinforced machine room.
 The few hits nevertheless led to improvements in bunker design.
 In early May, Haynes and LeMay made a survey flight from Panama over the Galapagos islands, the inspection including Baltra Island.
 Haynes piloted the XB-15 back to the United States, leaving Panama on 11 May 1940.

-In late 1940 the XB-15's defensive guns were removed at Duncan Field in Texas.
+In late 1940, the XB-15's defensive guns were removed at Duncan Field in Texas.
 Seats were attached so that Lend Lease aircraft ferry crews could be returned after delivery.